 Then there are the rooms themselves.
 Each one is decorated with a different game-related theme for a unique twist.
-The rooms come in a variety of shapes and layouts, but all have the same modular furniture, easily adapting to family or business travelers.
+The rooms come in a variety of shapes and layouts, but all have the same modular furniture, easily adapting to family or business travellers.

-The washrooms are modern and efficient and everything you need is readily at hand.
+The washrooms are modern and efficient, and everything you need is readily at hand.
 No scrabbling under desks to find an electrical socket or wondering where the heck the light switch is.
 The windows open, allowing you to get fresh air, and the rooms are quiet, with virtually no street noise.

-There are no TVs in the rooms to encourage socialization in the common areas.
+There are no TVs in the rooms to encourage socialisation in the common areas.
 However, if you splurge for the EUR 129 rooms, they come with a projector and big white walls.
-You can put that Chromebook and high-speed wifi to good use, streaming your favourite movie in your own personal theatre.
+You can put that Chromebook and high-speed wifi to good use, streaming your favourite movie in your personal theatre.